-6.8 DESIGN OF THE STUDY
+DESIGN OF THE STUDY

 The present study is Experimental type in nature.
-The study was carried out in the actual class room situation for the academic year 2012 -2013.
+The study was carried out in the actual classroom situation for the academic year 2012 -2013.
 It was confirmed to one group on which the developed intervention programme was experimented and for comparison control group was taken.
-Quasi Experimental Post test control group experimental group design was used for the present study.
+The entire classroom, not individual students were assigned to treatment.
+Thus, the design involved random assignment of intact groups to treatment, not random assignment of individuals.
+Hence Quasi Experimental Post test control group experimental group design was used for the present study.
 An entry level test was conducted on the experimental group as well as the control group to determine the pre treatment knowledge of the students.
 The experimental group was taught through the intervention programme.
 Post test was administered on both the groups.
+For the present study, the dependent variable is the achievement in the physics concepts and the independent variable is the intervention programme based on the learner centred activity based approach.